kehribar/verilog-osx/Readme.md

 One can say VHDL is second class citizen in open source software / hardware world.
 For example, [IceStorm](http://www.clifford.at/icestorm) project only supports Verilog.
 Furthermore, easy to use and FOSS simulators like [Icarus Verilog](http://iverilog.icarus.com/) and [Verilator](http://www.veripool.org/wiki/verilator) also (in stable sense) only support Verilog.

 Here you can find a bare-bones, OSX based Verilog simulation toolchain that I created using several different tools.
-Everything should be working under Linux as well (expect [Scansion](http://www.logicpoet.com/scansion)) though I haven't tested yet.
+Everything should be working under Linux as well (except [Scansion](http://www.logicpoet.com/scansion)) though I haven't tested yet.

 ## Description